solar-engine/common-chicken-runtime-engine/DOCUMENTATION.md

 ## Building guide

 Clean and Build each project.
 This can be performed by right-clicking the project name and selecting 'Clean and Build'.
+You should build them in the following order: CommonChickenRuntimeEngine, CCRE_Igneous, CCRE_PoultryInspector, Igneous Emulator, Sample Igneous Robot.

 ## Notes